lpm vs Overmind

 Overmind-grade per-process control, in a desktop app.

-Overmind is a great Procfile runner that asks you to know tmux. lpm uses tmux under the hood but hides it — same single-service attach, restart, and signal behavior, plus a native macOS app, multi-project switching, and a YAML config that auto-detects Rails, Next.js, Go, and more.
+Overmind is a great Procfile runner that asks you to know tmux. lpm gives you the same single-service attach, restart, and signal behavior — plus a native macOS app, multi-project switching, and project configs generated straight from your repo.

 Download for macOS